nmdp-bioinformatics/gfe-db/README.md

 ## Clean Up

-To delete a stack and it's resources, run the command.
+To delete a stack and it's resources, use the CloudFormation console or run the command.
 S3 buckets and ECR repositories must be empty before they can be deleted.
 ```bash
 aws cloudformation delete-stack --stack-name <stack name>
 ```